kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/x-forwarded-for`

   If 'true', `X-Forwarded-For` is inserted into the HTTP headers which contains the original client IP address so that the backend HTTP service is able to get the real source IP of the request.
+Please note that the cloud provider will force the creation of an Octavia listener of type `HTTP` if this option is set.
 Only applies when using Octavia.

+  This annotation also works in conjunction with the `loadbalancer.openstack.org/default-tls-container-ref` annotation.
+In this case the cloud provider will create an Octavia listener of type `TERMINATED_HTTPS` instead of an `HTTP` listener.

 - `loadbalancer.openstack.org/timeout-client-data`